Develop and Sustain a Welcoming, Equitable, and Inclusive Community

 Conduct a cultural audit of campus spaces to determine how to better align existing Marquette imagery with the history and values of the institution.

-Done: Completed by the Committee on Equity and Inclusion under the direction of Jacki Black, the Cultural Audit Report was submitted to the Provost and the VP for Planning and Facilities Management for review, resulting in the incorporation of a diversity review in all new campus buildings during the design process as well as the campus mural project in fall 2020.
-The Cultural Audit subcommittee continues to meet to determine ongoing action steps.
+Completed by the University Committee on Equity and Inclusion (UCEI), the Cultural Audit Report was submitted to the Provost and the VP for Planning and Facilities Management for review, resulting in the incorporation of a diversity review in all new campus buildings during the design process as well as the campus mural project in fall 2020.

 Collaborate with students, the Haggerty Museum, and local artists to beautify the campus through culturally diverse mural and visual projects.

-In progress: A collaborative team of staff involved in the Cultural Audit, Haggerty Museum staff, students, and others worked in the summer and fall 2020 to implement this action step.
-The campus mural project is slated to begin in fall 2020 with a mural designed and created by local artist Mauricio Ramirez on the back of Varsity Theater.
+A collaborative team of staff involved in the Cultural Audit, Haggerty Museum staff, students, and others worked to bring a campus mural to fruition in fall 2020.
+Our Roots Say That We’re Sisters, created by local artist Mauricio Ramirezis displayed on the back of Varsity Theater.

 In light of the 50th anniversary of the founding of the Educational Opportunity Program, seek opportunities to integrate diversity in the cultural heritage of the university.